emirhanberber/carpet-stock-management-system/README.md

 # Carpet Stock Management System

-This project is a Python and SQL-based management system developed to optimize inventory tracking, transaction history (incoming/outgoing), and general stock management for a commercial carpet business.
+This project is a Python and SQL-based management system developed to optimize inventory tracking and general stock management for a commercial carpet business.

 ---